 Note: The 2013 changes added numerous other groups of persons exempted from the prohibition of N.C.G.S. § 14-415.11(c) if the person has a Concealed Handgun Carry Permit, including a district attorney, an assistant district attorney, an investigator employed by the office of the district attorney, district and superior court judges, magistrates, elected clerks of court, elected registers of deeds, and administrative law judges.
 Effective September 22, 2023, Department of Adult Correction employees designated in writing by the Secretary of the Department were added to the list of exempted persons.
 The employee must have in his or her possession written proof of the designation.
 Further, S.L.
-2023-134, the State Budget Act, added judges of the North Carolina Court of Appeals and N. C. Supreme Court Justices to the list of judges exempt from N.C.G.S. § 14-269.4 effective July 1, 2023.
+2023-134, the State Budget Act, added judges of the North f.
+Parades, Demonstrations, Funeral, Picket Line: NO FIREARM

+Carolina Court of Appeals and N. C. Supreme Court Justices to the list of judges exempt from N.C.G.S. § 14-269.4 effective July 1, 2023.